n6ai/minze/docs/guide/components/styling.md

 The `::slotted` pseudo-element applies styles to any element that has been placed into a slot.

 ::: warning
-The `::slotted` selector only works when used inside the component.
-Note also that this selector won't select any text nodes placed into a slot, it only targets actual elements.
+The `::slotted` selector won't select any text nodes placed into a slot, it only targets actual elements.
 :::

-**Example**

 ```js
 import { MinzeElement } from 'minze'